Updated: Jun 27

 The neck and shoulder have a close relationship, so naturally, the feeling of shoulder pain or loss of movement could actually be coming from the neck.
 To determine if the pain is coming from the neck or shoulder we must take look at two things:

 Shoulder pain is usually felt on the outer part of the shoulder and above the elbow.
-The pain could be felt down your elbow and in extreme cases, the pain could be felt close to your wrist.
+However, in more severe cases, the pain may cross the elbow and move down to the wrist.

-Also, if there is a pain in the shoulder blade area, it is unlikely that it is coming from the shoulder.
-A shoulder problem WILL NOT feel like pins and needles or give any numbness in your hand.
+Keep in mind that if there is pain in the shoulder blade area, it’s unlikely that it is coming from the shoulder.
+Also, a true shoulder problem WILL NOT feel like pins and needles or give any numbness in your hand.

-However, pain starting in the neck will cause neck pain at the base or leading into the shoulder blade.
-Pain can also be felt between the neck and shoulder, which can be quite severe pain.
-The pain of neck origin may also spread into the upper arm, including the shoulder itself, and even below the elbow to the wrist.
+Now when it comes to injury originating in the neck, pain may be felt at the base of the neck or moving into the shoulder blade.
+Pain may also be felt between the neck and shoulder (the upper trap region), which can be quite severe pain.
+Pain of neck origin may also spread into the upper arm, including the shoulder itself, and even below the elbow to the wrist.
 Neck pain symptoms MAY include pins and needles or numbness.

-At Wyckoff, NJ clinic, the patients who are experiencing true shoulder pain (which is caused by the shoulder) usually aggravate it by lifting the arm overhead or putting their hand behind their back.
+At our Wyckoff, NJ clinic, the patients who are experiencing true shoulder pain (which is caused by shoulder injury) usually aggravate it by lifting the arm overhead or putting their hand behind their back.

 👉🏽👉🏽If you are experiencing any pain mentioned in this article and want answers NOW, I recommend a Free 30-Min Discovery Session.
 Our shoulder AND neck pain specialist will listen to your concerns and give you an opportunity to ask any questions you have.